 The CVA is located in 318 South Hall.
 The CVA works 8-12 hours per week on campus, flexible based on client needs and can meet with clients in South Hall or elsewhere based on client preference.
-Currently the CVA is in the office on Tuesdays, this may vary due to Covid-19 so call ahead to confirm hours.
+Currently, the CVA is in the office on Tuesdays.
+This may vary due to COVID-19, so please call ahead to confirm hours.

-The CVA is provided through an agreement with Turningpoint for Victims of Domestic and Sexual Violence, where she is the Sexual Assault Services Director.
-For more information, please visit Turningpoint's website.
+The CVA is provided through an agreement with Turningpoint for Victims of Domestic and Sexual Violence where she is the Sexual Assault Services director.
+For more information, visit Turningpoint's website.

 Campus Victim Advocate

 318 South Hall